NexiusTailer/Nex-AC/README.md

 #### public OnFloodWarning(playerid, publicid, count)

-> Called when triggered any anti-flood warnings on one of the protected publics
+> Called when triggers any anti-flood warnings on one of the protected publics
 > * `playerid` - ID of the suspected flooder
 > * `publicid` - ID of the public that was called too quickly
 > * `count` - Count of warnings triggered on suspected flooder